South Korea – Clinical Trials Regulatory Process

 Requirements to obtain approval for clinical trial initiation

-Clinical trials for medical devices in Korea
+Clinical Trials for medical devices in Korea

-Clinical trials for pharmaceuticals in Korea
+Clinical Trials for Pharmaceuticals in Korea

 - Companies must go through the Clinical Trial Authorization (CTA) process.